Software is infrastructure: failures, successes, costs, and the case for formal verification: Empirical data

 \subsection{Aggregated software cost}

 Thus far we used rhetorical questions to suggest that we should treat software as infrastructure because {\em de facto} it already makes a number of our infrastructures work.
 There is a second reason to treat software as infrastructure: costs related to software are comparable, when not bigger, to the ones of other national infrastructures.
-We gather in \cref{tab:aggregated-costs} figures to support our position.
+We support this position via the figures given in columns TWIS and CPSQ of Table~\ref{tab:aggregated-costs-TWIS}, which highlight the scale of software related costs: \trillionS of \USD.

+We gather in Table~\ref{tab:aggregated-costs-GDP}, Table~\ref{tab:aggregated-costs-NHS}, and Table~\ref{tab:aggregated-costs-salaries} other figures to help compare the the scale of software related costs to the costs of other national infrastructures.